When Are Scoring Rules Proper? Bridging Theory and Practice in Survival Model Evaluation: Introduction

-In this paper, our aim is to examine properness of a subset of scoring rules proposed in survival analysis.
-Following the popularity seen in classification and regression settings, we focus on squared and logarithmic losses, which are the most widely used to evaluate survival model performance.
-For comprehensive reviews incorporating absolute losses and other variations of scoring rules, including $R^2$ forms, see \citep{Hielscher2010, Choodari2012a, Choodari2012b, Rahman2017}.
-We limit the scope to measures utilized for external validation of survival models and thus exclude losses that require estimation of any hyperparameters, such as those that may be used for the optimization of deep learning models \citep{Lee2018a, Ren2019, Tjandra2021, han2021, Yanagisawa2023}. \\\\ The paper is structured as follows: in \Cref{sec:notation} we introduce mathematical notation and terminology used throughout; \Cref{sec:properdef} revisits the definition of properness for losses in the classification setting and extends it to the survival setting; in \Cref{sec:losses} we review several squared and logarithmic survival losses and their claimed properness, making propositions to prove or disprove these claims (proofs in Appendix); \Cref{sec:strictproper} introduces a new class of strictly proper survival losses; in \Cref{sec:experiments} we empirically compare the score introduced by \citeauthor{Graf1999} with a proper derivative of the score using simulated and real-world datasets; lastly, in \Cref{sec:conclusions} we provide a summary of our work and propose guidelines for future ML practitioners.
+In this paper, we investigate the properness of a subset of scoring rules proposed in survival analysis.
+Properness is examined both \textit{theoretically} and \textit{empirically}; the latter assesses whether losses exhibit practical improperness in finite-sample simulation studies and evaluates how sensitively they differentiate models with varying degrees of misspecification.
+Motivated by their prominence in classification and regression, we focus on squared and logarithmic losses, which constitute two of the most widely used classes of evaluation measures for survival models, as evidenced by recent benchmarking studies \cite{Jaeger2024, Wissel2023, Li2024, Bommert2022BenchmarkData, Herrmann2021}.
+For comprehensive reviews incorporating absolute losses and other variations of scoring rules, including $R^2$ forms, we point readers to the earlier studies of Hielscher \etal \cite{Hielscher2010} and Bøvelstad \etal \cite{Bvelstad2011}, as well as to the subsequent surveys by Choodari-Oskooei \etal \cite{Choodari2012a, Choodari2012b} and Rahman \etal \cite{Rahman2017}.
+We limit our scope to measures used for external validation of survival models and therefore exclude losses that require additional hyperparameter estimation, as is common in the optimization of deep learning models \cite{Lee2018, Ren2019, Tjandra2021, han2021, Yanagisawa2023}. \\\\ In \Cref{sec:notation} we introduce mathematical notation and terminology used throughout; \Cref{sec:properdef} revisits the definition of properness for losses in the classification setting and extends it to the survival setting, emphasizing marginal definitions over observed data; in \Cref{sec:losses} we review several survival scoring losses and analyze their properness under both idealized and practically relevant settings; in \Cref{sec:experiments} we examine properness in simulation experiments; in \Cref{sec:discussion} we provide a summary of our work and propose guidelines for future practitioners.
+All technical proofs are given in Appendices \ref{sec:appendixA} and \ref{sec:appendixB}.